 Have an income of at least $200k per year for the past two years, or $300k for a married couple.
 If using income to qualify the investor must also expect to make the same amount in the upcoming year.

-If either of these categories describes you, you are likely to qualify as an accredited investor.
-Conversely, if you do not meet one of the two above requirements, you are probably a non-accredited investor.
+If any of these categories describes you, you are likely to qualify as an accredited investor.
+Conversely, if you do not meet one of the requirements above, you are probably a non-accredited investor.

 Investment Limitations for Non-Accredited Investors

 Non-accredited investors have limitations placed on their investment choices for their safety.
 After the 1929 crash, the SEC, or Securities and Exchange Commission, put rules in place to prevent average, less sophisticated investors from engaging in complex investments that they might not understand or might not be capitalized enough to invest in safely.
 These limitations include: